xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_texts_labels_in_your_store.md

 ## Editing text labels via Webmaster mode

 To enable Webmaster mode you should be logged in as an admin in the store customer front-end.
-When logged in as an admin you'll see a 'Gear' icon in the buttom left corner.
+When logged in as an admin you'll see a 'Gear' icon in the bottom left corner.

 ![webmaster.png]({{site.baseurl}}/attachments/ref_IyGxQ1DN/webmaster.png)